Chalwk77/JeriCraftDocs/docs/policies/Community-Rules.md

 ### MINECRAFT SERVER RULES
 To ensure a fun and enjoyable experience for all players, please adhere to the following rules:

+**Tier 1: Severe Offenses - Permanent Ban**
+- Report Exploits/Bugs ASAP: Help maintain the server's integrity by promptly reporting any issues or exploits you discover.
+- No Game Mechanic Abuse: Play the game as intended and avoid exploiting game mechanics.
+- No Offensive Builds: Refrain from creating builds or signs that may offend or harass other players.
+- No Filter Bypassing: Respect the server's chat filters and avoid trying to circumvent them.
+- No Trolling: Avoid actions that are intended to provoke or upset other players.
+- Keep Personal Information Private: Avoid sharing sensitive or personal information in the chat.
+- No Controversial Topics: Refrain from discussing controversial topics such as drama, politics, or religion in the chat.

+**Tier 2: Moderate Offenses (1 to 2-week ban)**
-- **No Griefing**: Respect other players' builds and property on the server.
+- No Griefing: Respect other players' builds and property on the server.
-- **No Hacked Clients**: Play fairly without using exploits, hacks, or mods that provide an unfair advantage.
+- No Hacked Clients: Play fairly without using exploits, hacks, or mods that provide an unfair advantage.
-- **No Scamming/Exploiting**: Be honest and transparent in your interactions with other players.
+- No Scamming/Exploiting: Be honest and transparent in your interactions with other players.

+**Tier 3: Minor Offenses (Up to 1-week ban)**
-- **Obey Staff**: Listen to and cooperate with staff members when given guidance or directions.
+- Obey Staff: Listen to and cooperate with staff members when given guidance or directions.
-- **No Spamming or Advertising**: Avoid disrupting conversations or hindering other players' experiences.
+- No Spamming or Advertising: Avoid disrupting conversations or hindering other players' experiences.
-- **Keep Chat Family-Friendly**: Maintain a friendly and respectful atmosphere in the chat.
+- Keep Chat Family-Friendly: Maintain a friendly and respectful atmosphere in the chat.
-- **No Arguing**: Refrain from engaging in disputes or heated disagreements with other players.
+- No Arguing: Refrain from engaging in disputes or heated disagreements with other players.
-- **No Explicit Language**: Use appropriate language and avoid swearing or offensive content.
+- No Explicit Language: Use appropriate language and avoid swearing or offensive content.
-- **No Begging**: Respect others' decisions and avoid asking for favors excessively.
+- No Begging: Respect others' decisions and avoid asking for favors excessively.
-- **No OP Requests**: Operator status is not granted upon request.
+- No OP Requests: Operator status is not granted upon request.
-- **No Perk Abuse**: Use any perks or benefits responsibly and as intended.
+- No Perk Abuse: Use any perks or benefits responsibly and as intended.

-- **Report Exploits/Bugs ASAP**: Help maintain the server's integrity by promptly reporting any issues or exploits you discover.
-- **No Game Mechanic Abuse**: Play the game as intended and avoid exploiting game mechanics.
-- **No Offensive Builds**: Refrain from creating builds or signs that may offend or harass other players.
-- **No Filter Bypassing**: Respect the server's chat filters and avoid trying to circumvent them.
-- **No Trolling**: Avoid actions that are intended to provoke or upset other players.
-- **Keep Personal Information Private**: Avoid sharing sensitive or personal information in the chat.
-- **No Controversial Topics**: Refrain from discussing controversial topics such as drama, politics, or religion in the chat.
+**Additional Rules**
-- **Non-Consensual PVP**: Engaging in player-versus-player combat without the other player's consent.
+- Non-Consensual PVP: Engaging in player-versus-player combat without the other player's consent.
-- **Non-Consensual Teleportation**: Teleporting players without their permission.
+- Non-Consensual Teleportation: Teleporting players without their permission.

 Thank you for your cooperation and for helping to create a fun and welcoming community for all players!

+---

 ### Tiered Punishment System:
 To maintain a fair and enjoyable environment for all JeriCraft players, we employ a tiered punishment system.
 The consequences for each tier are at the discretion of the staff member issuing the punishment.

 #### Tier 1: Severe Offenses - Permanent Ban

-**Offenses in this tier may result in a permanent ban.**
+Offenses in this tier may result in a permanent ban.

 - **Unfair Advantages:** Utilizing external programs, devices, exploits, bug abuse, or hacking to gain an unfair advantage in gameplay.
 - **Deception and Scamming:** Engaging in deceptive actions or scams that negatively impact other players.